leleliu008/xcpkg/README.md

 **Caveats:** Please do NOT place your own files under `~/.xcpkg` directory, as xcpkg will change (remove, modify, override) files under `~/.xcpkg` directory without notice by default.

-You are allowed to change this by setting `XCPKG_HOME` envionment variable.
+You are allowed to change this by setting `XCPKG_HOME` environment variable.

 ## xcpkg command usage